 Job Outlook and Salary Information

-The BLS projected that employment opportunities for secretaries and administrative assistants in general would rise 12% between 2010 and 2020.
-The BLS also reported that the median annual salary of secretaries and administrative assistants - except legal, medical, and executive secretaries - was $32,410 as of May 2012.
-At the time, executive-level secretaries and administrative assistants earned a median yearly wage of $47,500.
+The BLS projected that employment opportunities for secretaries and administrative assistants in general would rise 12% between 2012 and 2022.
+The BLS also reported that the median annual salary of secretaries and administrative assistants - except legal, medical, and executive secretaries - was $33,240 as of May 2014.
+At the same time, executive-level secretaries and administrative assistants earned a median yearly wage of $51,270.

 Related to Certified Professional Secretaries

 Professional secretaries require some formal education.
 Learn about the training, job duties and requirements to see if this is...

 Learn about Associate in Applied Science in Secretarial Science degree programs.
 Read on to find out about curriculum,...